wu-lee/rushkoff-archive/docs/_articles/technologies-have-biases.md

 Marshall McLuhan exhorted us to recognize that our media affect us beyond whatever content is being transmitted through them.
 And while his message was itself garbled by the media through which he expressed it (the medium is the what?), it is true enough to be generalized to all technology.
 We are free to use any car we like to get to work--gasoline-, diesel-, electric-, or hydrogen-powered---and this sense of choice blinds us to the fundamental bias of the automobile toward distance, commuting, suburbs, and energy consumption.

-Lill \~ise, soft technologies, from central currency to psy-

-chotherapy, are biased in their construction as much as in their

-ir:nplementation.
-No matter how we spend U.S. dollars, we are

-nonetheless fortifying banking and the centralization of capital.

-Put a psychotherapist on his own couch and a patient in the chair

-41

-and the therapist will begin to exhibit treatable pathologies.
-It's

-set up that way, just as Facebook is set up to make us think of our-

-selves in terms of our "likes" and an iPad is set up to make us start

-paying for media and stop producing them ourselves.
+Likewise, soft technologies, from central currency to psychotherapy, are biased in their construction as much as in their ir:nplementation.
+No matter how we spend U.S. dollars, we are nonetheless fortifying banking and the centralization of capital.
+Put a psychotherapist on his own couch and a patient in the chair and the therapist will begin to exhibit treatable pathologies.
+It's set up that way, just as Facebook is set up to make us think of ourselves in terms of our "likes" and an iPad is set up to make us start paying for media and stop producing them ourselves.

 If the concept that technologies have biases were to becom\~